Come-outer

-Come-outer is a phrase coined in the 1830s which denotes a person who withdraws from an established organization, or one who advocates political reform.
+Come-outer is a phrase coined in the 1830s which denotes a person who withdraws from an established organization or who advocates political reform.
+It originally referred to abolitionist Christians in America who left their churches due to opposing views on slavery.

 History

 The term was first applied during the Second Great Awakening to a small group of American abolitionists who dissented from religious orthodoxy, who withdrew from a number of established churches because the churches were not progressive enough on the issue of abolition.
 A come-outer would not join a church which held a neutral position on the issue of slavery, and he would not vote, or run for office, or otherwise take part in a government that let slavery happen.
-The phrase was derived from the Bible verse, II Corinthians 6:17 which read "Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you."
+The phrase was derived from the Bible verse 2 Corinthians 6:17, which reads, "Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you."
+The phrase "come out from among them" is a reference to Isaiah 52:11.